Show / Hide Table of Contents

 Map Window: Customizing a Map

 Once you've created a Map you can customize it using the Toolbar at the top of the Chart Window.
-You can also use the Toolbar to set Info mode or Pan mode, Zoom the current Map Panels, and set the number of visible Rows and Columns.
+You can also use the Toolbar to set Info mode or Pan mode, Zoom the current Map Panels, and set the Panel size.

 Setting the Timesteps